 Commitment to Patient-Centered Care

-Dr. Demarais received her BA from DePaul University and went on to earn her PhD in Clinical Psychology from Kent State University in 2012.
+Dr. Demarais is a clinical psychologist specializing in the care of patients with new onset schizophrenia-spectrum illnesses.
+She received her BA from DePaul University and went on to earn her PhD in Clinical Psychology from Kent State University in 2012.
 She completed postdoctoral specialization in serious mental illness from the Minneapolis Veterans Affairs Health Care System in 2013.
-She is the program manager for the First Episode of Psychosis Program and partners directly with families to provide their loved ones with support and care.
+Dr. Demarais serves as both the Chief of Psychology and the Program Director for the HOPE Program at Hennepin Healthcare.
+Dr. Demarais is also the Site Principal Investigator for the NIMH EPINET research study.

 Note that Dr. Demarais is listed below as M. Divilbiss.